-- (a) "No Go" areas must be appropriately marked so as to clearly delineate environmentally sensitive areas to be avoided by vehicles, machinery and personnel; - (b) the "No Go" areas to be identified by paragraph (a) are to include the patch of native vegetation adjacent to the development corridor; and - (c) the Environmental Officer must provide written and signed certification to the Secretary or nominee outlining the location of the "No Go" areas referred to in paragraph (a), confirming that the Environmental Officer has appropriately marked the areas accurately as described in (a) above.
+- (a) "No Go" areas must be appropriately marked so as to clearly delineate environmentally sensitive areas to be avoided by vehicles, machinery and personnel; - (b) The "No Go" areas to be identified by paragraph (a) are to include the native vegetation adjacent to the proposed Hydrant 2 location as well as any areas of vegetation that comprise EEC, Alpine Bog, Subalpine Riparian Scrub, Subalpine Heath and Montane Wet Tussock Grassland vegetation communities. - (c) The Environmental Officer must provide written and signed certification to the Secretary or nominee outlining the location of the "No Go" areas referred to in paragraph (a), confirming that the Environmental Officer has appropriately marked the areas accurately as described in (a) above.